Adversarial Patterns: Building Robust Android Malware Classifiers: Introduction

 \section{Introduction}

-Android operating system has the largest share in the smartphone market\footnote{https://gs.statcounter.com/os-market-share/mobile/worldwide} and is one of the most targeted platforms by malware\footnote{Malware is a software designed intentionally to damage or disrupt functioning of a device.} attackers \footnote{https://www.av-test.org/en/statistics/malware/}.
-Researchers at the security company Kaspersky have discovered a concerning trend in past years.
-Applications (apps) downloaded from the google play store, the primary app store for android compatible mobile devices, were discovered to be malicious\footnote{https://www.techtimes.com/articles/268886/20211203/beware-more-google-play-store-apps-found-trojan-malware-per.htm}.~Another longitudinal study revealed that anti-malware solutions detected more than 5 million malicious apps on android platforms in the years 2020-21 alone\footnote{https://securelist.com/mobile-malware-evolution-2020/101029/}.
-The goal of security experts is to subvert these attacks and keep the mobile devices safe to use.
-Therefore, they build malware detection models that identify malicious apps and reject them prior to installation.
-Machine learning models, including deep-learning models, are predominantly used to build these classifiers.
-These models have replaced signature-based heuristic methods, and have reduced dependence on handcrafted features for malware classification, thereby assuring significant improvements in accuracy and efficiency of the models \cite{arp2014drebin, wong2016intellidroid, deeplearning}.
+Android operating system has one of the largest smartphone market shares and is one of the most targeted platforms by malware attackers \cite{malwarestatistics}.
+Researchers at the cybersecurity company Kaspersky have identified a concerning trend in past years.
+Applications, called apps, downloaded from the Google Play Store, the primary app store for Android-compatible mobile devices, were malicious \cite{bewaremalicious}.
+A longitudinal study further revealed that anti-malware solutions detected around 5 million malicious apps on mobile platforms in the first quarter of 2023 alone \cite{malwareevolution}.
+In response, cybersecurity experts aim to subvert these attacks to keep mobile devices safe to use.
+They accomplish this by building malware detection systems that identify malicious apps and reject them prior to installation.
+Machine learning models are predominantly used to build these classifiers.
+These models have replaced signature-based heuristic methods and have reduced dependence on handcrafted features for malware classification, thereby assuring significant improvements in accuracy and efficiency \cite{arp2014drebin}.